 • A police or first responder emergency operation, such as a traffic accident or house fire.

 • Sites near disasters (wildfires, floods, earthquakes).
-A drone must not be within 9.3 kilometers (5 nautical miles) from a wildfire.
+A drone must not be within 9.3 kilometres (5 nautical miles) from a wildfire.
 A drone flying near these areas may interfere with emergency personnel aircraft and the work of emergency personnel.

 For the purposes of aviation safety and incident integrity, Edmonton Fire Rescue Services (EFRS) defines the security perimeter as a 30-meter horizontal buffer and a 400-foot vertical cylinder around any active emergency vehicle or incident landmark.